kobotoolbox/devdocs/docs/_articles/kpi-frontend-development.md

 CSS:
 - Use CSS modules.
 Do not use BEM style class names, unless appropriate for complex or global CSS.
 Do not use the deprecated `makeBem` utility.
 - We use autoprefixer, so no need to add prefixes manually.
 - Avoid adding new colors to stylesheets.
 We have [a list of all available colors](https://github.com/kobotoolbox/kobo-common/blob/main/src/styles/colors.scss) defined at `kobo-common` package.
 If the design contains a color that is very similar to existing one - use that color.
-If it's completely new color, please discuss adding it to the list.
+If it's completely new color, please discuss adding it to the list with Design Team or Front End Lead.

 ## Workflow